-Many nurses struggle with finding a work life balance.
-With increasingly demanding 12-hour shifts, its tough to stay healthy and sane when you are constantly going mile a minute.
+Many nurses struggle with finding a work-life balance.
+With increasingly demanding 12-hour shifts, its tough to stay healthy and sane when you are continually going a mile a minute.
 In time you may become overwhelmed and unsatisfied with your nursing career and your personal life.

 Consider doing a little soul-searching.
-Take a moment to sit quietly with yourself and pinpoint exactly what you need to simplify your life.
-Here are a few things to consider on your journey towards a better work life balance as a nurse, and ultimately and happier, healthier life!
+Take a moment to sit quietly with yourself and pinpoint precisely what you need to simplify your life.
+Here are a few things to consider on your journey to creating a better work-life balance as a nurse:

 Take inventory of both your nursing life and personal life.
 Is it possible you may be juggling too many balls in the air?
 What do you envision your life to be like in 5 years?

 Many people (ahem, nurses!) are inherent caregivers who often give more to others before themselves.
-Now is a good time to think about how you will care for yourself first.
+Now is an excellent time to think about how you will care for yourself first.
 Your happiness and success is your responsibility.
 Start by prioritizing what is most important to you!

-In addition, a study published in the National Institute of Biotechnology Information investigated the effects of yoga on stress coping strategies of ICU nurses.
-After only 8 weeks of yoga the results showed that the participating ICU nurses had significantly better focus coping strategies and a major reduction in perceived mental pressure.
+Also, a study published in the National Institute of Biotechnology Information investigated the effects of yoga on stress coping strategies of ICU nurses.
+After only eight weeks of yoga, the results showed that the participating ICU nurses had significantly better focus coping strategies and a significant reduction in perceived mental pressure.
 Just imagine how much better YOU could feel as a nurse who commits to a regular yoga practice.